Who We Are

 - Identification of Rural Teaching Scholars from among pre-service junior and senior teacher candidates who commit to student teach in rural Colorado school districts.

 - Cultivation of a Rural Teacher Leaders program that prepares teachers in rural communities for expanded professional roles through participation in programs leading to become National Board Certified Teachers or receive Concurrent Enrollment Certification.

 - Development of a coordinated Professional Development Network for rural educators.

 - Cultivation of advocacy and scholarship focused on rural education, including collaboration for grant proposal writing.

 Vision and Objectives

 The vision of the Colorado Center for Rural Education is to ensure an excellent education for children in rural Colorado.
-The primary vehicle in support of this overarching vision is to create a comprehensive system for professional development of educators across the rural school districts in Colorado that is focused on locating, preparing, and supporting effective educators in rural school districts.
+The primary vehicle in support of this overarching vision is focused on the location, preparation, and support of educators for all rural and small rural school districts across the state of Colorado through a commitment to convening, connecting, and capacity building.

 Funding and Support

 The University of Northern Colorado received a five-year grant award from the Colorado Department of Higher Education in the amount of $2,205,475 for the establishment of the Colorado Center for Rural Education at UNC.
 An interagency agreement between the Colorado Department of Higher Education and the University of Northern Colorado to support the initial operations of the Center was signed in December of 2016 by former UNC President Kay Norton and the former Executive Director of the Colorado Department of Higher Education, Dr. Kim Hunter Reed.